Upcoming Gmail changes

 If you have the account added as POP and receive this error, you need to use an app password to sign in.
 If you do not have two-step verification enabled, you will need to enable it to create an app password.

 Older versions of Outlook can't connect to Gmail servers unless you also enable two-factor authorization then use an app password in Outlook.
 (The app password is a one-time use password that can be voided if you suspect it is compromised, without affecting your “real” password.)

 To check or change your settings, sign in to Gmail then open your Google account settings.
-If two-factor authentication is not enabled, the option to allow less secure apps is at the end of the page.

 If you enable two-factor authentication, you'll create new app passwords at App passwords.
 Gmail allows you to revoke individual app passwords, which you can do by clicking the trash can icon to the right of the device name.

-In my experience with Gmail, their implememation of two-factor authorization is not annoying at all and retains the authorization.
+In my experience with Gmail, their implementation of two-factor authorization is not annoying at all and retains the authorization.
 It doesn't request re-authorization often, which makes using an app password fairly painless.
 If you use public hotspots, you should enable two-factor.

 Please note: the email address shown in the video is used only for testing and screenshots.
 I will not reply to email sent to it.